technofocus-pte/Capstnprjctsolngddepth/Usecase/fleet-chatapp.md

   ![A screenshot of a computer AI-generated content may be incorrect.](./media/image20.png)

-4. Expand Essentials and copy Subscription ID and paste in the environment vaiable notepad next to **SUBSCRIPTIONID** variable.
+4. Expand Essentials and copy Subscription ID and paste in the environment variable notepad next to **SUBSCRIPTIONID** variable.

  ![](./media/image250.png)